josephdiprofio/Teams_Manager/README.md

 ## **Teams Manager Application**

-Teams Manager is a locally initalized management application using a local SQL host and Java with JavaFX.
+Teams Manager is a locally initialized management application using a local SQL host and Java with JavaFX.
 The purpose of the application is to be able to manage and track statistics for sports teams.

 ### **Key Features**
 - Live bookkeeping sessions